Why Is My Voice Changing?

 How Deep Will My Voice Get?

-How deep a guy's voice gets depends on his genes: The larger a guy's larynx, the thicker the vocal cords, and the bigger the resonating area, the deeper his voice will be.
+The larger a guy's larynx, the thicker the vocal cords, and the bigger the resonating area, the deeper his voice will be.

 Once your larynx has grown, your voice will be more stable and easier to control.
 But even then your voice hasn't finished developing!
-Even after the quick change that happens in your teens, your voice continues to develop.
+Even after the change that happens in your teens, your voice continues to develop.
 Although the squeaking and cracking stage doesn't last long, most guys' voices don't fully mature until they're in their twenties.